Webinar: Rapidly Scaling Water Reuse Across Texas Using Property Assessed Clean Energy (PACE) Financing

 Sharlene Leurig is Chief Executive Officer of Texas Water Trade, a nonprofit harnessing markets and technological innovation to build a future of clean, flowing water for all Texans.
 Sharlene is a sustainable water finance expert with extensive experience in Texas on long-range water planning, infrastructure finance and water transactions.
 She also chaired the Austin Water Forward Task Force, which developed a groundbreaking 100-year water plan approved unanimously by the Austin City Council in 2018.
 She holds a BA in Physics and English from Washington University in St. Louis and a Master in City Planning from the Massachusetts Institute of Technology.

-Robert Stefani is a Conservation Program Specialist employed at Austin Water.
+Robert Stefani is an Environmental Program Coordinator at Austin Water.
 He has worked on numerous disparate projects, including auxiliary water and intergovernmental issues, over the last eight years as a member of Austin Water’s Conservation Division Research and Special Projects team.
 Robert received a Bachelor of Science in Geography, specializing in Resource and Environmental Studies, from Texas State University.

 Jennifer Walker is Deputy Director of the National Wildlife Federation’s Texas Coast and Water Program.
 She has nearly two decades of experience focusing on water policy issues in Texas with an emphasis on water planning, water conservation and bay and estuary protection issues.
 Jennifer is Chair of Austin’s Water Forward Task Force and serves on the Water Conservation Advisory Council of Texas.
 She also serves on the Board of Directors of the Alliance for Water Efficiency and the Colorado River Alliance.
 Jennifer strives to work collaboratively and approach resource management challenges with a solution-oriented perspective.
 She has a BS in Ecology, Evolution and Conservation Biology from the University of Texas at Austin.